 Your lawyer conducts several searches:

 - Title search: Confirms the seller owns the property and has the right to sell it.
-Checks for charges, liens, or restrictions.
+Checks for charges, liens, or restrictions on the title.

-- Land Registry search: Verifies the property is registered and the boundaries are correct.
+- Land Property Services (LPS) search: Verifies the property is registered and boundaries are correct.
+LPS is the Government of Gibraltar body that administers the Land Registry function.

-- Planning search: Checks for any planning permissions, restrictions, or upcoming developments that could affect the property.
+- Planning search: Checks for any planning permissions, restrictions, or nearby developments that could affect the property.

-Gibraltar is small enough that searches are usually returned quickly, often within 1 to 2 weeks.
-In the UK, local authority searches can take months.
+Gibraltar is small enough that searches come back quickly, often within 1 to 2 weeks.
+UK local authority searches can take months.
 In Gibraltar, they take days.

 4. Mortgage (If Applicable)

 If you need a mortgage, apply early.
-Gibraltar has several banks offering property mortgages: NatWest International, Jyske Bank, and others.
-Typical terms are up to 75% loan-to-value with repayment periods of 20 to 25 years.
-Interest rates are currently around 4 to 5.5% depending on the bank and your profile.
+Banks lending on Gibraltar property include NatWest International, Trusted Novus Bank (formerly Jyske Bank Gibraltar), and Gibraltar International Bank.
+Typical terms run up to 75% loan-to-value with repayment periods of 20 to 25 years.
+Interest rates vary by lender and borrower profile, so confirm current rates directly with each bank.

-Your mortgage offer will have conditions (survey, insurance) that must be satisfied before completion.
-Your lawyer coordinates with the bank's lawyers.
+Your mortgage offer will have conditions (survey, buildings insurance) that must be satisfied before completion.
+Your lawyer coordinates with the bank's lawyers throughout.

 5. Draft Contract

 The seller's lawyer drafts the contract of sale.
-Your lawyer reviews it, raises enquiries (questions about the property, fixtures, boundaries, service charges, etc.), and negotiates any amendments.
-This back-and-forth can take 2 to 4 weeks.
+Your lawyer reviews it, raises enquiries about fixtures, boundaries, service charges, and similar matters, and negotiates any amendments.
+This back-and-forth typically takes 2 to 4 weeks.

 The contract covers: purchase price, completion date, what is included in the sale, any special conditions, and the deposit amount.